groc-prog/pyneo4j-ogm/README.md

 A asynchronous wrapper library around **Neo4j's python driver** which provides a **structured and easy** approach to working with
 Neo4j databases and cypher queries.
 This library makes heavy use of `pydantic` and it's validation capabilities.

+## Todo's
+- [ ] Add cardinality checks to relationships
+- [ ] Add auto-fetch of nodes connected with defined relationships
+- [ ] Better examples for documentation

 ## ⚡️ Quick start <a name="quick-start"></a>